 There are, indeed, some things about the Revere engraving to criticize.
 To begin with, Revere appropriated—by our standards he stole—his view of the massacre from Henry Pelham, the young half-brother of artist John Singleton Copley, who drew the scene with the intention of producing an engraving for sale.
 Pelham apparently didn’t know how to prepare an engraving plate.
 He probably went to Revere, who was a pretty poor artist but knew how to engrave, seeking technical advice.
 Revere had possession of Pelham’s design for a few days and decided to copy it and issue an engraving of his own, which he did.
 He beat Pelham to the market with his pirated engraving, and thus the most famous view of the event is credited improperly to Revere.

 Revere wasn’t the first person to call the killings a massacre, and it really was a massacre, despite what our young people may be taught.
-Eleven gunshot victims, three left dead at the scene two more mortally wounded, doesn’t make a massacre—or so says the new orthodoxy.
+Eleven gunshot victims, three left dead at the scene and two more mortally wounded, doesn’t make a massacre—or so says the new orthodoxy.
 But consider this.
-The population of Boston in 1770 was about 15,000, so about one in two thousand Bostonians was killed on March 5, 1770.
+The population of Boston in 1770 was about 15,000, so about one in 3,000 Bostonians was killed on March 5, 1770.
 The population of modern Washington, D.C., is about 700,000.
-If one in two thousand Washingtonians was suddenly killed by an army of occupation in a single incident, the death toll would be three hundred and fifty people.
+If one in 3,000 Washingtonians was suddenly killed by an army of occupation in a single incident, the death toll would be over 200 people.
 Wouldn’t that be a massacre, especially if the people killed were not bearing arms?

 There was nothing random or unpredictable about what had happened.
 In 1768 the British had landed four regiments, each of some seven hundred men—that’s one soldier for every six civilians—to occupy and impose their government’s arbitrary will on Boston.
 The warships that brought them entered the harbor with their gun ports open, and the occupying army entered the city with bayonets fixed in a naked display of arbitrary power.
 Before the massacre the force was reduced to two regiments, but Boston remained a city under armed occupation.
 The killings in Boston, Pelham reminds us, were entirely predictable—the natural consequences, or fruits, of a government exercising uncontrolled power over its people.